buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Entities/IfcDerivedUnit.md

 > EXAMPLE The imperial unit name for a velocity measure is miles per hour, or MPH, with a _Name_ of 'MPH'.

 ### Dimensions
-Dimensional exponents derived using the function IfcDerivedDimensionalExponents using (SELF) as the input value.
+Dimensional exponents derived using the function IfcDeriveDimensionalExponents using (SELF) as the input value.

 ## Formal Propositions